bryanwb/kh/README.md

 ```

 These plugins are not dynamically loaded!
 In fact, to use them you must first
 update the hand binary.
-To do this just execute `h update`.
+To do this just execute `kh update`.
 After updating, the
 new fingers (plugins) will be avaiable for use.

+## What's Missing

+It would be great if King's Hand could fetch and install additional fingers.
+Haven't figured out how
+to do that yet.
+Perhaps using `go get`?

+How to manage shell completions?

 I would love some feedback on these ideas!
 Please let me know of any gotchas i have not considered